WPSurfer.com

 Sometimes I use Tor.

-If Tor is used for malicious purposes, my rules will block it anyways.
+If Tor is used for malicious purposes, my rules should be able to blocked those attacks.

 Should I focus on Query Strings?

-Malicious query strings are usually part of bot attacks but most of them are blocked by Firewall Rule #3 since they usually target .php files
+Malicious query strings are usually part of bot attacks, but most of them are blocked at the Path Level since they usually query string attacks w .php files

 Do I Block User Agents?